DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 After the start page, the user was asked whether they would like to open courses at each SD.
 For this iteration we set this out as one SD per page.

-If the user said yes, they were asked for contact details.
+If the user said they would like to open courses then they were asked for contact details.
 No fields were pre-filled as we assumed we wanted to gather fresh information.

 {{ appFigure({
   image: {